In this episode of CarseatBlog Mythbusting, we look at the common perception that LATCH installations are safer than seatbelt installations.

 As most people know, LATCH (Lower Anchors and Tethers for CHildren) is touted to be the easiest and most simple way to install your child’s car seat.
-Because it’s somewhat “new” and is more frequently mentioned, a lot of people just assume it is safer to use the lower anchors and tether instead of the seat belt and tether (when indicated).
+Because it’s still somewhat novel and is more frequently mentioned, a lot of parents just assume it’s safer to use the lower anchors + top tether instead of the seat belt + tether.

 The LATCH system was designed to simplify car seat installation, which in theory would reduce the risk of the seat being installed incorrectly.
-Simply put, the easier it is, the more likely someone will get it right.
+The easier something is, the more likely someone will get it right.
 A correctly installed car seat is a safe car seat.

-A carseat installed correctly with a seat belt (and tether, if forward-facing) is just as safe as a carseat installed correctly with the LATCH system of lower anchors and a top tether.
-In some cars, the lower LATCH anchors are buried and it is easier to get a proper install with a seat belt.
-In other cars, the anchors may be beautifully easy to access and it’s quicker to click, tighten, and go.
-It really depends on your vehicle, your child, and your car seat.
-One method triumphing another in terms of overall safety is false.
+Conclusion: A carseat installed correctly and securely with a seatbelt (and tether, if forward-facing) is just as safe as a carseat installed correctly and securely with the LATCH system.
+In some cars, the lower LATCH anchors are buried and it’s easier to get a proper install with a seat belt.
+In other cars, the anchors may be super easy to access and it’s quicker to click, tighten, and go.
+It really depends on your vehicle, your child, your carseat and your carseat’s LATCH weight limits.

 If there are no compelling circumstances to choose one system over the other (e.g., exceeding the LATCH weight limit) and both systems yield an equally secure installation, LATCH is not any safer than seatbelt.